0xProject/standard-relayer-api/README.md

 * trader [string]: returns orders where maker or taker is trader address
 * feeRecipient [string]: returns orders where feeRecipient is feeRecipient address
 * limit [number]: number of orders to return

-**Note:** The price of tokenA is the amount of tokenB required to purchase 1 tokenA.

 #### Response